aoles/ShinyDevCon-notes/README.md

 ## Reactivity tutorial | *Joe Cheng*

-Author of the Shiny reactive programming framework explaining the philosophy behind reactivity and exploring patterns and techniques for using it well.
+Author of the Shiny reactive programming framework explains the philosophy behind reactivity and explores patterns and techniques for using it well.
 - Prefer using reactive expressions to model calculations, over using observers to set (reactive) variables.
-- `reactive()` is for calculating values, without side effects.
-- `observe()` is for performing actions, with side effects.
+- Use reactive expressions for calculations (no side effects).
+Use observers for actions (side effects).

 | `reactive()` | `observe()` |
 | ---------- | --------- |